chistopher/LAOG/README.md

 An instance is named after the size of the network and the index of the run (e.g. ``1000_3``).
 For each instance we save a ``.log`` and a ``.dot`` file.
 The logs can be inspected live.
-This is especially helpful when investigation the progress of a long computation on a SLURM computing cluster.
+This is especially helpful when investigating the progress of a long computation on a SLURM computing cluster.
 More useful bash commands for SLURM are defined in ``./fsoc/cancel``.